 If you previously submitted to NEURON before November 1st, you can make changes to your submission before December 1st.
 Please fill out the google form under the button "submit your paper here," with the file to your new proposal and indicate that it is a resubmission.
 Your second submission will be scored, but not your first.

 Any high school or undergraduate student (and international equivalents) from all countries and regions are eligible to participate.
 Authors do need to be IYNA members to submit their research proposal.
 They can sign up for free at youthneuro.org/register

 Proposal submissions should explore a focused problem related to clinical neuroscience.
 We encourage submissions to take creative approaches and for you to review sample proposals as you put together your contest submission.

 See our paper requirements and format below.

-Research proposals should be written by a single author in english and cannot exceed 1750 words (excluding references).
+Research proposals should be written by a single author in english and must be between 1000 and 1750 words (excluding references).
 Cited sources should be reliable; we encourage you to use journal articles as Wikipedia and similar sources will not be accepted.
-Research proposals can be submitted through our website in a PDF file before the deadline November 1st 11:30 EST.
+Research proposals can be submitted through our website in a PDF file before the deadline December 1st 11:30 EST.

 Proposals are graded on a rubric (see below) and undergo a blind review by two or more judges that are experts in the neuroscience field.
 Judges will provide feedback for these proposals.
 High scoring submissions then are selected for another review and the final winner is chosen by a panel of judges.
 Notification of the contest winner and finalists will be emailed to all participating authors and announced on the IYNA website in late January